fosrl/docs/packages/docusaurus/docs/03-Pangolin/06-Identity Providers/03-Providers/02-pocket-id.md

 In Pocket ID, create a new OIDC Client.

 - Set the name to something memorable (eg. Pangolin)
-- Set "Callback URLs" to `https://<your-pangolin-domain>/auth/idp/1/oidc/callback`
+- Set "Callback URLs" to `https://<your-pangolin-domain>/auth/idp/<idp-id>/oidc/callback`
+  - This URL is displayed in the IdP settings after you create the IdP in Pangolin.
 - All other values can be kept as default

 After you have created the OIDC Client, take note of the following fields from the top of the page (click "Show more details" to see all of them):